 The powerful rear wheel hub motor is powered by a battery that is discreetly integrated into the down tube and enables a range of anywhere from 15 to 50 miles (24 to 80 km) with a capacity of 36V/7-Ah.
 With its torque generating engine, it supports the up to a maximum speed of 25 mph (40 km/h).
 However, the version for Europe and Germany is adapted on the software side and, according to the manufacturer, only supports up to 25 km/h.

 The Babymaker Standard features rim brakes; however, there is a Pro version, in which disc brakes from Magura are installed.
 In conjunction with the low-maintenance Gates timing belt, the driver is always clean and has the lowest possible maintenance effort.
 It is operated using a simple bike computer.
 The battery should be fully charged within two hours.

-The e-bike is currently being financed via a crowdfunding campaign on Indiegogo.
+The Babymaker is presently the subject of an Indiegogo campaign.
 The Babymaker Standard model is available for the pledge of around $1000 (retail price $1,999), while the Pro model will take $1270 (retail price $2,499).
 The first customers should receive their e-bike at the end of August 2020.